slgrobotics/robots_bringup/Docs/miniPRO/README.md

 cd ~/ninebot/build/minipro
 ./t_minipro
 ```
 At this point you should be able to drive your miniPRO using your XBox 360 game controller.

-**Notes:**
+Caution: miniPRO is a beast!

+**Observations:**
 - the code works for my miniPRO with _original firmware_.
 Yours could be with "_safety upgrade_" and might not work.
 I haven't tested that.
 - not all miniPRO models had remote control feature.
 - while I set a pairing code when I bought the miniPRO, this program doesn't need it and connects fine without it.
+- original XBox 340 joystick code misinterpreted joystick events, so that turns were handled by triggers.
+I fixed that in my fork.
+- the code sends commands, but doesn't read BT stream.
+The program (*t_minipro*) hangs after several minutes driving.
+- the included _bluez_ code is old, but seems to work fine.
+If it ain't broken, don't fix it.
 - there is also _gattclient_ program there (part of _lib/bluez_), I have to investigate it later:
 ```
 me@mycomp:~/ninebot/build/minipro$ ./gattclient --help